ggabelmann/ggabelmann.github.io/README.md

 * Do "full lifecycle" development because every part of software engineering is important, interesting, and necessary.
 * Release projects to Production frequently.
-* Work with people who are good at their jobs and take time to help each other.
+* Work with people who are results-focused, but also take time to help each other.
 * Create my own software libraries to understand how things really work.
 (See my [Github Profile](https://github.com/ggabelmann/) for some examples.)

 ## Posts

 From time-to-time I like to write short emails to friends and colleagues about interesting things I've read or learned.
-(They're also a handy references for me to go back to.)
+(They're also handy references for me to go back to.)
 Since I'm not on social media these days I've collected some of them here as "posts".

 * [Special Theory of Productivity](productivity.md)
 * [One-on-One Meetings](one-on-ones.md)

 ## Testimonials

-> Working with Greg on the same team, I found his technical command impressive and the quality of his work always top-notch.
-He was a good team player who nevertheless could be counted on to come forward with great ideas if need be.
+> "Working with Greg on the same team, I found his technical command impressive and the quality of his work always top-notch.
+He was a good team player who nevertheless could be counted on to come forward with great ideas if need be."
 * [Asghar Massombagi](https://www.linkedin.com/in/asgharmassombagi/)

-> Greg is a consistent and reliable performer who has no trouble designing and building components that fit into the product architecture.
+> "Greg is a consistent and reliable performer who has no trouble designing and building components that fit into the product architecture.
 He readily accepted assignments to explore new technologies, techniques, and tools.
-He fit well with the team in our traditional and SCRUM development processes.
+He fit well with the team in our traditional and SCRUM development processes."
 * [Russ Beinder](https://www.linkedin.com/in/beinder/)

 ## Links